reifjulian/rscript/README.md

 ![Stata OLS output](images/stata_ols.png)

-We then save the dataset into a tempfile, and call the *R* script that we wrote. `rscript` reports that we are running the script `ols_robust.R` and feeding it two arguments, which corresponds to the names of the two tempfiles. `rscript` also reports the output produced by *R*.
+We then save the dataset into a tempfile and call the *R* script that we wrote. `rscript` reports that we are calling `ols_robust.R` and feeding it two arguments, which correspond to the names of the two tempfiles. `rscript` also reports the output produced by *R*.
 We can see here that the point estimates and standard errors are the same as those that were computed by Stata.
 (Don't worry about the `tidyverse` conflicts that are also reported.
 These namespace conflicts are quite common in *R*.)

 ![Running rscript](images/stata_rscript.png)